-The following tables set forth information with respect to the compensation of our executive officers for the fiscal years ended December 31, 2008, 2007 and 2006.
+The following tables set forth information with respect to the compensation of our executive officers for the fiscal years ended December 31, 2009, 2008 and 2007.

-Because the "Stock awards" and "Option awards" column reflects the dollar amounts recognized for financial statement reporting purposes in accordance with SFAS 123(R), these imputed values include amounts from awards granted from 2002 through 2008.
+Because the "Stock awards" and "Option awards" column reflects the dollar amounts recognized as compensation expense for financial statement reporting purposes in accordance with U.S. GAAP, these imputed values include amounts from awards granted from 2003 through 2009.

-Summary Compensation Table for 2008
+Summary Compensation Table